IlyaAvdeev/Google-Apps-Script/README.md

     d.
 Save the script and run _contactAge2Calendar_ function.

     e.
-Google will request to grant rights for your application (for Google Calendar and Contacts).
+Google will request to grant rights for your application (for Google Calendar, Contacts and GMail).

     f.
 Confirm and run _scheduleNextAppLaunch_.
 Every Sunday night the script will automatically scan your contacts and update your calendar.